hiiamninna/hiiamninna/README.md

 A girl who is interested in software development, mobile especially.
 I like to learn more about technology.
 Like listening to music 🎶, reading a book 📚, and watching a movie 🍿.

-Now, I am doing an internship as Automation Developer.
+Now, I am doing an internship as Robotic Process Automation Developer.

 Instagram : https://www.instagram.com/ninnanovila/